About Faithful America

 Faithful America is the nation’s largest online community of grassroots Christians working to reclaim Christianity from the hateful agenda of the religious right and to renew the church's prophetic role in building a more free and just society.

-Since 2004, we have consistently made headlines and won real victories in support of love and social justice by using rapid-response digital campaigns that tap into the grassroots power of Christians across the nation who refuse to sit quietly by while right-wing extremists like Franklin Graham, Cardinal Dolan, and Marjorie Taylor Greene hijack Jesus' message of good news to prop up the hateful, continuing agenda of Trumpism.
-We’re taking back the narrative and advancing progressive, moral positions on social issues like LGBTQ equality, immigrant rights, climate change, racial justice, and COVID-19.
+Since 2004, we have consistently made headlines and won real victories in support of love and social justice by using rapid-response digital campaigns that tap into the grassroots power of Christians across the nation.

-In this moment of political and theological crisis for American Christianity, there is an opportunity to mobilize Faithful America’s membership as a powerful tool for advancing social justice and confronting threats to the church’s prophetic calling -- especially the forces of white supremacy and Christian nationalism.
+In this moment of political and theological crisis for American Christianity, we’re working to connect and mobilize our members to protect multiracial democracy, advance social justice, and confront threats to the church’s prophetic calling -- especially the forces of Christofascism and white Christian nationalism.

-Are you eager to take on the hateful agenda of the religious right and organize progressive Christians to work for the values of love, equality, and social justice that Jesus taught?
+Are you a good communicator who is eager to take on the hateful agenda of white Christian nationalism and organize progressive Christians to work for the values of love, equality, and social justice that Jesus taught?

-Are you a good storyteller and writer who isn’t allergic to technology and can thrive in a fast-paced, remote work environment?
+Are you a detail-oriented self-starter who isn’t allergic to technology and can thrive in a collaborative, remote work environment?

 If so, please read on!